Yanhong95/PersonalBlog/README.md

 -  🚀   Admin can add different topics, categories and upload notes to website.
 -  🔥   Fetching notes from redux when it already loaded. reduce the http requests and S3 access.
 -  🍑   Leveraged FortAwesome icons to beautify and guide user on main Navbar.
+-  ❤️   Thanks to'ReactMarkdown' and'react-syntax-highlighter' for providing such excellent plugins so that I can beautify my markdown files

 ### Remaining problem